 Brinkmann’s passion for music being as strong as ever, he continued to play guitar and became a proficient fingerpicker who favored archtops.
 He began collecting Gretsch guitars, and those pursuits involved attending flea markets and similar events; along the way, he envisioned an event where participants could focus on buying and selling guitars and other stringed instruments.
 In July of 1978, he teamed with Charley Wirz (proprietor of Charlie’s Guitars) and Danny Thorpe to organize the Greater Southwest Guitar Show, at the Sheraton Inn, in Dallas.
 It was widely recognized as the first such event and in the following years saw an increasing audience.
 The three produced two more shows before they split over differing personal goals and managerial philosophies.
 In ’84, Brinkmann partnered with veteran guitar dealers Larry Briggs and Dave Crocker.
 In ’88, they added Eugene Robertson and became known as 4 Amigos Productions; to date, the group has produced more than 180 shows.
 In 1992, Vintage Guitar became a co-sponsor of the 4 Amigos shows.

-In a 2003 interview with VG to mark the Amigos’ 100th event and the 25th anniversary of John and Ruth working together as show promoters, Brinkmann recalled how early guitar shows were primarily get-togethers for dealers, with relatively few walk-in customers.
-By the mid ’80s, however, that had changed, and when the Amigos staged their first show at Arlington in ’86, there were some 70 booths.
+In a 2003 interview with VG to mark the Amigos’ 100th event and the 25th anniversary of John and Ruth working together as show promoters, Brinkmann recalled how early guitar shows were primarily get-togethers for dealers and saw relatively few walk-in customers.
+By the mid ’80s, that had changed and when the Amigos staged their first show at Arlington in ’86, there were some 70 booths.
 “We filled half of the hall,” he chuckled.
 Today, the show fills that 48,000-square-foot hall plus an adjoining 40,000-square-foot hall.

 “I met John first in 1980, and, on the advice of Tom Wittrock, followed him to Dallas to experience my first guitar show,” said Dave Crocker.
 “It changed my life forever.
 I considered John one of my best friends and I tried to follow his path in raising my family.
 They have always come first.